Why Startups Need To Keep Their Burn Rate In Check

 Making the Most of Marketing

 More customers buying your goods or using your services means more revenue—and to get those customers, you need smart, targeted, and effective marketing.
-But early-stage start-ups often don’t have much cash for direct marketing, and so rely on a variety of guerrilla techniques, leveraging the power of social media to increase engagement through platform-specific promotions, viral campaigns, and conversion of existing users to brand evangelists.
+But early-stage start-ups often don’t have much cash for direct marketing, and so rely on a variety of guerilla techniques, leveraging the power of social media to increase engagement through platform-specific promotions, viral campaigns, and conversion of existing users to brand evangelists.
 In the modern connected marketplace, you don’t need to spend a lot to generate heavy buzz that attracts eyeballs and the dollars that will lower your cash burn rate.

 Tame the Flames for Start-Up Success